-A couple guys seemed to freak out mid festivities.
-They ran back and forth, down the center of my tiny street, flailing their arms along the way.
-You would have thought the world was coming to an end.
+A couple guys seemed to freak out, mid-festivities.
+They ran back and forth, down the center of my tiny street, flailing their arms along the way, and you would have thought the world was coming to an end.
 But nope.
 Not even in 2012.
 But it got me thinking.
 Why do human beings celebrate like this?
 When did we start going a little crazy, just because tomorrow happens to be a new year?

 So I checked out history.com.

 According to one of the site’s stories, Babylonians were the earliest on record to kick up their heels on New Year’s Eve, some 4,000 years ago.
 These party-hardy ancestors actually whooped it up twice a year in a festival called “Akitu,” celebrating renewal from the past and prosperity in the future.
 Festivities coincided with both the spring equinox (the beginning of the lunar calendar) and the fall equinox (the time to harvest).